A History of BIRMINGHAM Places & Placenames from A to Y

 Postcode Gazetteer B1 B2 B3 B4 B5 The City Centre

 All pages have interactive Google Maps with Street View.
 If you lose the original focus of the map, press function key F5 on your keyboard to refresh.
 The map will recentre on its original location.
-This map will give driving directions to Birmingham City Centre.
-Press F5 to clear.
+Unfortunately, Google have recently changed the way their maps work and they don't show my markers in the way they used to.

 Many pages link to the 1921 Ordnance Survey Popular Edition maps on Andrew Rowbottom's Old Ordnance Survey Maps website.